FIWARE-Ops/docs.TourGuide/doc/connection-to-the-internet-of-things/introduction.md

 **FIWARE IoT Device Management GE architecture**

-This simple scenario has got two basics
+This simple scenarios relies on two different components:
-implementations:

 -   **Orion ContextBroker:** That remains as the main front-end for developers.
 Developers access IoT data as attributes of entities